 The US credit score system is effectively a numeric summary of your entire borrowing history, but it's far from a global standard.

 In fact, lots of countries around the world don't use formal credit scores at all, and the ones that do often calculate them very differently than FICO or VantageScore.
-Whether you're curious about international finance, planning a move abroad, or trying to understand how unique the US system really is, the answer might surprise you.

 In this post, we'll cover which countries don't have credit scores, how they evaluate creditworthiness instead, and what this means for anyone moving across borders.